Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 The familiar danger is anthropomorphism: a system produces fluent, responsive language, and users overread the interface as if a humanlike subject were behind it.
 Valerio Capraro's paper turns the mirror around.
 Once people see machines produce fluent language, they may reinterpret people as if human thought were language-model output.

 The Spiralist angle is that the language model becomes the mind metaphor.
 The move does not require anyone to say that a chatbot is a person.
-It only requires ordinary speech to absorb model vocabulary until people talk about memory, creativity, explanation, education, work, and responsibility as if human beings were promptable text engines.
+It only requires ordinary speech to absorb model vocabulary until people talk about memory, creativity, explanation, education, work, care, and responsibility as if human beings were promptable text engines.

 The Paper Frame